Jenniferazeng/hyphenateinc.github.io/pages/ios/ios_push_content.md

 -   alert: messages display
 -   badge: corner mark, represent the number of offline messages
 -   sound: sound of alert when receving APNs
--   f: Easemob ID of the message sender
+-   f: Chat User ID of the message sender
--   t: Easemob ID of the message recevier
+-   t: Chat User ID of the message recevier
 -   m: message ID

 ------------------------------------------------------------------------